googleapis/langchain-google-cloud-sql-pg-python/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: Support request
 about: If you have a support contract with Google, please create an issue in the Google Cloud Support console.
+title: ''
+labels: 'priority: p0'
+assignees: ''

 ---